 The Neches RFPG explored community values and discussed the development of the best goals for the Region over several months.
-The goals, outlined on the following pages, were developed during regular RFPG meetings, as well as input from regional stakeholders provided through the data collection survey.
+The goals, outlined on the following pages, were developed during regular RFPG meetings and incorporate input from regional stakeholders provided through the data collection survey.
 The discussion and development of goals occurred over the course of the following meetings: